INU-ez/INU_Tools-GTA-sa-/DOCS.md

 - Gamma (0.5-3.0) — gamma correction
 - Shadows toggle

+> 💡 **Example — prelight a building for your map:** select the building mesh → Prelight → **Create Day/Night** → **Create 8 Lights** (8 point lights auto-placed around the object) → toggle ☑ Shadows → **Bake with Shadows**.
+The `Day` attribute gets filled with soft-shadowed lighting.
+Then same for Night (usually drop Intensity to 0.3 and switch light color to blueish) — switch to the Night attribute before Bake.

 ### Fill Colors

 Paint selected faces with a chosen color.
 Supports levels (layers of fill) and undo/restore.

+> 💡 **Example:** want to tint the roof of a building brighter than the walls.
+Enter Edit Mode → select the roof faces → Prelight → **Fill Color** → color = RGB(1,1,0.9) → Apply.
+The walls stay as they were, the roof gets a yellow tint.
+Not happy with it — **Undo fill** brings back the previous level.

 ### Scatter Light

 Distribute light from selected faces outward.
 Parameters:
 - Intensity, Falloff, Radius, Iterations

+> 💡 **Example — glowing neon:** select the neon sign faces → Fill Color pink → **Scatter from selected** (Intensity 0.8, Radius 2m, Iterations 3) → neighboring faces around the sign pick up a pinkish hue, mimicking the neon glow spilling onto the building wall.

 ### Post-Processing